Bogenbai/estoty-school-programming/README.md

 # Estoty School Programming
-A simple demo showcasing the basics of component-based design, common patterns and Dependency Injection.
+A simple demo showcasing the basics of component-based design, common patterns, and dependency injection.